Paediatric permanent open door service

 What will the nurses or doctors tell me when I call?

-They’ll give advice over the phone or ask you to bring your child to either the Children’s Emergency Department or Children’s Day Unit.
+They’ll give advice over the phone or ask you to bring your child to the Children’s Emergency Department.

-They might tell you to call an ambulance or come to A&E if they think your child is at immediate risk and needs urgent assessment.
+They might tell you to call an ambulance or come to the mina Emergency department (A&E) if they think your child is at immediate risk and needs urgent assessment.

 Where is the Children’s Emergency Department?

-It’s at Stoke Mandeville Hospital, Waddeson Wing next to A&E. When you arrive please come to the reception desk in A&E.
+It’s at Stoke Mandeville Hospital, Waddeson Wing next to the main Emergency Department.
+When you arrive please come to the reception desk in the Emergency Department reception (A&E).

 Do we need to bring anything?